 - Labelling an initial set of record pairs as match or no-match to train the Tamr model.

-In golden records projects, you are responsible for configuring the rules that consolidate a cluster of records from a mastering project into a single golden record with data values that best represent the single entity represented by that cluster.
+In a golden records project, you are responsible for configuring the rules that consolidate a cluster of records from a mastering project into a single golden record with data values that best represent the single entity represented by that cluster.

 In a categorization project, you are responsible for: